microsoft/TypeScript-wiki/Standalone-Server-(tsserver).md

 The server will include the loose file, then includes all other files included by triple slash references and module imports from the original file transitively.

-Compilation options will use a the default options for inferred projects.
+Compilation options will use the default options for inferred projects.
 The host can set the defaults of an inferred project.

 ## Relationship Among These Projects